pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 and
 [Alarm, Alert, and Notification Handling](https://github.com/SignalK/specification/blob/master/gitbook-docs/notifications.md).

-__signalk-alarm__ generates three types of outputs in response to an alarm condition.
+__pdjr-skplugin-alarm-manager__ generates three types of outputs in response to an alarm condition.

 Firstly, it reponds to the requirements of the Signal K specification by issuing notifications: thus, an alarm triggered by a value on *key*